MicrosoftDocs/cloud-adoption-framework/docs/scenarios/hybrid/enterprise-scale-landing-zone.md

 ## Design guidelines

-Guide to the critical decisions that drive the design of the Cloud Adoption Framework for Azure enterprise-scale landing zone in a hybrid a multicloud environment.
-There are six critical design areas that need to be considered as part of your enterprise-scale landing zone implementation when working with Azure Arc:
+Guide to the critical decisions that drive the design of the Cloud Adoption Framework for Azure Enterprise Scale Landing Zone in a hybrid a multicloud environment.
+There are six critical design areas that need to be considered as part of your Enterprise Scale Landing Zone implementation when working with Azure Arc:

 * [Network topology and connectivity](PLACEHOLDER): design considerations when working with Azure Arc-enabled servers and how to securely connect them to your Enterprise Scale Landing Zone.
 * [Identity and access management](PLACEHOLDER): best practices for right access controls design to secure hybrid resources as they are centrally managed from Azure using Azure Arc.